What's The Difference Between Rum And Rhum?

 Rhum (or Rhum Agricole) refers to the French style of rum, which is made from distilled sugarcane juice.
 Rhum is technically a variety of rum.
 It’s kind of like how all Scotch is whisky, but not all whisky is Scotch (get it?).
 All Rhum is rum, but not all rum is rhum.
 This style of rum originated in the French Caribbean islands like Haiti, Martinique, and the Guadeloupe.

-“Each type has a distinct culture and history,” Kendall Atkerson, says beverage director at Miss Lily’s in New York City.
+“Each type has a distinct culture and history,” says Kendall Atkerson, beverage director at Miss Lily’s in New York City.
 “The taste profiles are wildly different.
-Rhum is often much dryer and generally appreciated as having a bolder, sharper taste.”
+Rhum is often much drier and generally appreciated as having a bolder, sharper taste.”

 The typical rum that we’re familiar with is often typified by its sweet, smooth taste, while rhum is vegetal and grassy at times — like its sibling Cachaça.